A RetroSearch Logo

 setHTMLUnsafe() live example

 This example provides a "live" demonstration of the method when called with different sanitizers.
-The code defines buttons that you can click to inject a string of HTML that is not sanitized, and that uses and a custom sanitizer, respectively.
+The code defines buttons that you can click to inject a string of HTML.
+One button injects the HTML without sanitizing it at all, and the second uses a custom sanitizer that allows <script> elements but not other unsafe items.
 The original string and injected HTML are logged so you can inspect the results in each case.

 HTML